brotkrueml/schema/Documentation/Developer/API/Index.rst

       ->setProperty('gender', 'http://schema.org/Male');
    ;

-That was easy ... let's go on and add the company the person works for:
+That was easy ... let's go on and define the company the person works for:

 .. code-block:: php